 No, Wise does not offer loans, overdrafts, or credit facilities.
 It's purely a payments and currency exchange platform.

+Transfer timing varies by currency pair, payment method, recipient country, verification status, and banking hours.
 Wise shows estimated delivery time before you transfer.

 No, Wise does not support cryptocurrency transactions.
 You cannot send, receive, or hold crypto.